 The Local Governing Committee meets once per term, but we manage a lot of work through our regular visits to the school.
 Our main work centres around:

 - Safeguarding - every time we visit, we consult with children and staff to check that everyone feels safe and secure.
 During the course of the year, we review the security measures of the school, Single Central Record, policies and procedures, including Risk Assessments and school safety logs.

-- Finance, Pay and Personnel - where we review staffing, including staff well-being and recruitment when necessary; approve the annual budget; and monitor expenditure to ensure value for money.
-This includes Waltham Pre-school.
+- Finance, Pay and Personnel - where we review staffing, including staff well-being and recruitment when necessary; review the annual budget; and monitor expenditure to ensure value for money.
 We remain vigilant of possible funding opportunities (e.g. grants) too.